-- 2.9 Applicants are expected to consider all the policies relevant to their application; these include general policies, key factors and where appropriate special policies. - 2.10 Where there is no relevant representation, the licence must be granted as applied for subject to the mandatory conditions and those specified in the operating schedule. - 2.11 If there is a relevant representation, the application will be considered against the policies and steps taken which are appropriate and proportionate to promote the licensing objectives - 2.12 There is a greater chance of a representation being made (and therefore a hearing) where the factors contained in this Policy are not addressed. - 2.13 Where the policy is to refuse the application in line with the special policy, the Licensing Authority will always consider the circumstances of the case and whether there are exceptional circumstances to justify a departure.
-In considering whether there are such circumstances, the authority will consider the reasons for the policy and whether those reasons would be met notwithstanding the departure. - 2.14 In considering conditions to be attached to licences and certificates, the Licensing Authority will ensure that conditions must: - be specific for the premises; - not duplicate existing provisions; - be capable of being met; - be appropriate and proportionate for the promotion of the licensing objectives: and - be tailored to the individual style and characteristics of the premises and events concerned. - 2.15 It is acknowledged that conditions can only be imposed that seek to manage the behaviour of customers when they are on the premises and within the control of the licensee or in the immediate vicinity of the premises.
+- 2.9 Applicants are expected to consider all the matters relevant to their application; these include key factors and where appropriate special guidance in relation to the Town Centre Zone. - 2.10 Where there is no relevant representation, the licence must be granted as applied for subject to the mandatory conditions and those specified in the operating schedule. - 2.11 If there is a relevant representation, the application will be considered against the guidance contained within the policy and steps taken which are appropriate and proportionate to promote the licensing objectives. - 2.12 There is a greater chance of a representation being made (and therefore a hearing) where the Key Factors contained in this Policy are not addressed. - 2.13 The Licensing Authority will always consider the circumstances of the case and whether granting the application will undermine the licensing objectives. - 2.14 In considering conditions to be attached to licences and certificates, the Licensing Authority will ensure that conditions must: - be specific for the premises; - not duplicate existing provisions; - be capable of being met; - be appropriate and proportionate for the promotion of the licensing objectives: and - be tailored to the individual style and characteristics of the premises and events concerned. - 2.15 It is acknowledged that conditions can only be imposed that seek to manage the behaviour of customers when they are on the premises and within the control of the licensee or in the immediate vicinity of the premises. - 2.16 Where, following relevant representations and a hearing, the Licensing

-- 2.16 Where, following relevant representations and a hearing, the Licensing Authority is not satisfied that amendments to the application and/or the imposition of conditions will ensure the promotion of the licensing objectives the policy is to refuse the application.
-The amendments that will be taken into consideration include - excluding licensable activities - amendments to the times for licensable activities - a reduction in the licensable area - 2.16 Licensing law is not the primary mechanism for the general control of nuisance and antisocial behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
-Nonetheless, it is a key aspect of such control, and licensing law will always be part of a holistic approach to the management of the evening and night time economy in the Borough.
+Authority is not satisfied that amendments to the application and/or the imposition of conditions will ensure the promotion of the licensing objectives the application will be refused.
+The amendments that will be taken into consideration include -

+- excluding licensable activities - amendments to the times for licensable activities - a reduction in the licensable area - 2.17 Licensing law is not the primary mechanism for the general control of nuisance and antisocial behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
+Nonetheless, it is a key aspect of such control, and licensing law will always be part of a holistic approach to the management of the evening and night time economy in the Borough. - 2.18 This Policy sets out the Licensing Authority's vision for the regulation of licensed premises throughout the Borough and outlines the minimum standards expected in order to ensure the promotion of the licensing objectives.
+Applicants are advised that where their application falls outside the guidance set out in the policy in relation to times and activities etc. they will be required to demonstrate that their proposals will not undermine the licensing objectives.